SrBrahma/Notepad-Plugins/README.md

      [0x05]  habitasse platea.
 Posuere lorem ipsum

+### 3) Logiwin LASM Compiler - A compiler for .lasm files, a language that I created to use in my Logiwin project.
+Probably isn't too much useful for you.

 ### For now they use the Python Script Plugin, and it is very simple to use, but maybe someday I make it a .dll for Notepad++.